khakhalin/notes/keywords/transformers.md

 An alternative to RNNs (summary ref: [1](https://towardsdatascience.com/transformers-141e32e69591)).
 Text is inherently a stream of signals (words), organized in time, so it makes sense that it should be analyzed by **RNNs**.
 The problem is that text has long-ish connections (say, objects are elliptically passed from one sentence to another), and RNNs have problems with that (forget, or rather, don't even learn).
 Then **LSTM** was invented, which improves things, but not enough, as the context still tends to decay exponentially.
 Also, hard to parallelize, as inputs need to be processed word-by-word.
 Then they came up with **attention**, by assigning every word a certain "hidden state", and passing it to the entire line (_???
 I really not sure how it works_), but still it didn't help enough.
 The lack of parallelization was the main bottleneck.

 But convolutional networks that process info in chunks are highly parallelizable!
-And the information depth is lower (instead of going through all N elements, activation from the furthest element climbs up the hirarchy through just log N layers). **Transformers** (developed by Google Research and Google Brain) combine the idea CNNs with attention.
+And the information depth is lower (instead of going through all N elements, activation from the furthest element climbs up the hirarchy through just log N layers). **Transformers** (developed by Google Research and Google Brain) combine the idea CNNs [[convnet]] with attention.

 # Structure